tjcarney89/swift-slapchat-lab-ios-0217/README.md

 ##### Data Model

 1. First, let's create our data model (`.xcdatamodeld`).
 Create a new file, select the "Core Data" section on the left, then choose "Data Model".
-Usually we give this the same name as our project, so let's name it "SlapChat".
+Usually we give this the same name as our project, so let's name it "slapChat".
 2. Go to your new **.xcdatamodeld** file and create an entity (*"Add Entity" button near the bottom*) and name it `Message`.
 Give it two attributes: `content` (String) and `createdAt` (Date, though this is stored in Core Data as an `NSDate`).
 A singular name is used for each entity (e.g., `Message` rather than `Messages`), even if we know we're going to have multiples of the entity later on.
 This is because we're really dealing with *multiple entities*, each entity being its own instance of a `NSManagedObject` subclass.
 Wouldn't it be weird to say we're going to set the `content` of a `Messages`?
+3. Make sure each attribute's Optional property is unchecked out.

 Our `.xcdatamodeld` is set up, so now let's prepare `DataStore` so that it can fetch/save with Core Data.